noxydee/RGAttendanceService_V01/README.md

 # Description
-Service to check,keep track on and store attendance raports from extracurricular activities Service also keep data about contact information to parents, participants and data about groups and coaches
+Service to check,keep track on and store attendance raports from extracurricular activities Service also keep data about contact information to parents, participants and data about groups and coaches.
+Can generate Excel files with attendance records for particular dates or/and groups.

 # Build With
 * ASP.NET Razor Pages